-Portland - Montrose is a blue-collar town, with 37.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Portland - Montrose, you'll notice that it is more blue-collar than most other communities in America.
+37.15% of Portland - Montrose’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Portland - Montrose is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Portland - Montrose who work in office and administrative support (14.62%), farm management occupations (13.83%), and law enforcement and fire fighting (8.89%).

 Another important characteristic of Portland - Montrose is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.